Experience Replay Using Transition Sequences: Conclusion

 \section{Conclusion}

 In this work, we described an approach to replay sequences of transitions to accelerate the learning of tasks in an off-policy setting.
 Suitable transition sequences are selected and stored in a replay library based on the magnitudes of the TD errors associated with them.
 Using these sequences, we showed that it is possible to construct virtual experiences in the form of virtual transition sequences, which could be replayed to improve an agent's learning, especially in environments where desirable events occur rarely.
-We demonstrated the benefits of this approach by applying it to versions of standard reinforcement learning tasks such as the puddle-world and mountain-car tasks.
+We demonstrated the benefits of this approach by applying it to versions of standard reinforcement learning tasks such as the puddle-world and mountain-car tasks, where the behavior policy was deliberately made drastically different from the target policy.
 In both tasks, a significant improvement in learning speed was observed compared to regular $Q$-learning as well as other forms of experience replay.
 Further, the influence of the different memory parameters used was described and evaluated empirically, and possible extensions to this work were briefly discussed.
 Characterized by controllable memory parameters and the potential to significantly improve the efficiency of exploration at the expense of some increase in computation, the approach of using replaying transition sequences could be especially useful in fields such as robotics, where these factors are of prime importance.
+The extension of this approach to the cases of linear and non-linear function approximation could find significant utility, and is currently being explored.